Why is restoring nature needed?

 What are the economic benefits of marine restoration?

-Several examples of strictly protected MPAs in Europe have proven successful in boosting not only fishers’ catch and income, but also local ‘blue’ economies which rely on a healthy ocean, like tourism, recreational activities, and hospitality – diving, angling, boating, hotels and restaurants.
-These local blue economies also employ more people than the fishing sector – coastal tourism employs five times more.
+Several examples of strictly protected MPAs in Europe have proven successful in boosting not only fishers’ catch and income, but also local ‘blue’ economy activities which rely on a healthy ocean, like tourism, recreational activities, and hospitality – diving, angling, boating, hotels and restaurants.
+The blue economy sector in Europe employs almost five million people with coastal tourism accounting for 50% of the employment, and fisheries and aquaculture for 10%.

-Businesses also recognize the need for the NRL
+Businesses also recognise the need for the NRL

-In March 2023, Oceana teamed up with outdoor clothing retailer Patagonia to organize a film screening event in the European Parliament, followed by a panel discussion with MEPs Catherine Chabaud, Caroline Roose and Isabelle Carvalhais, President of the Low Impact Fishers of Europe (LIFE) and protagonists of the films.
-The event revealed the benefits of nature restoration for businesses and local coastal communities across Europe and progressive businesses voicing their support for it.
+In March 2023, Oceana teamed up with outdoor clothing retailer Patagonia to organize a film screening event about ocean restoration in the European Parliament, followed by a panel discussion with members of European Parliament (MEPs) Catherine Chabaud, Caroline Roose and Isabelle Carvalhais, Mr Decugis (President of the Low Impact Fishers of Europe (LIFE)) and protagonists of Patagonia’s films.
+The event illustrated the multiple benefits of nature restoration for businesses and local coastal communities across Europe and shed light on progressive businesses like Patagonia or LIFE, who voiced their support for it.
 Read more in our blog and watch Patagonia EMEA Environmental Director explaining why the law matters for businesses:

 Beth Thoren, Director of Environmental Action at Patagonia, explains how businesses will benefit from the Nature Restoration Law.

-Increasingly, progressive businesses are showing their support for the Nature Restoration Law.
+Progressive businesses are showing their support for the Nature Restoration Law.
 They rely on natural resources and see that restoring nature is critical for their future survival.
 Investing in nature restoration is an insurance to buffer against the instability of degrading nature, which already generates unforeseen disruptions to business operations and supply chains.
-More here.
+Learn more here.